otsojm/Portfolio/README.md

   - +358 40 418 45860

 Below you can find every project I have published at this point.
 I have a few more underway.
 I have been keeping myself busy: I am currently one year ahead with my studies compared to my peers and also I am working part-time.
 But you can find them here, when I am able to find the time to finish them.

+These will be related to subjects like React Native, database design and implementation and cloud services.

 🏫 GPA 4.39 from all studies and 4.86 from Software development courses.